1. Introduction - the opening address, 1:1-10

 h] "or" - Disjunctive.

-areskein pres. inf. "[am I trying] to please" - [am I seeking] to please.
+areskein pres. inf. "[am I trying] to please" - [am i seeking] to please [men].
 The infinitive may be classified as complementary, completing the sense of "seeking", or as introducing a dependent statement of perception expressing what he is seeking, namely, to please people.
 "Please" must still be understood in the terms of rhetorical argumentation; "am I trying to sway the crowds with pleasant words?"

-hreskon (areskw) imperf. "trying to please" - A past tense (imperfect) is required for a 2nd class condition, but expressed as a tendential present, as NIV.
+hreskon (areskw) imperf. "trying to please" - i were pleasing.
+A past tense (imperfect) is required for a 2nd class condition, but expressed as a tendential present, as NIV.

 anqrwpoiV (oV) dat. "men" - men.
 Dative of direct object after the verb "to please."
 "If I were trying to win human approval", Phillips.

-douloV (oV) "servant [of Christ]" - slave.
+douloV (oV) "servant [of Christ]" - [i would not have been] a slave [of christ].
 We are bonded to Christ by being "in Christ", and it is by being in Christ that we become what Christ is - perfect before God (of course, always imperfectly!!!).
 If, as some say, Paul is a "man-pleaser" then obviously he is not in Christ, not a slave of Christ, not a Christian.